ria-2511/Smart-Lifeguard/README.md

 * An alert is sent to the lifeguard along with the position of the drowning victim through the GPS.

 ## Team Members and Their Contributions (Batch COE-12 , Thapar Institute of Eegineering and Technology - 2022)
-* Ria Soam - Front End Web Development for the Prototype (using CSS, HTML , BootStrap , Javascript) , Machine Learning Model to check Drowning or not
+* Ria Soam - Front End Web Development for the Prototype (using CSS, HTML , BootStrap , Javascript) , Machine Learning Model to check Drowning or not , SRS
-* Saurabh Kumar - Front End Web Developement For the Prototype ,
+* Saurabh Kumar - Front End Web Developement For the Prototype , SRS
-* Arpit Singh
+* Arpit Singh - Flask usage , ML Model
-* Manan Gupta
+* Manan Gupta - Front End Development , ML Model

 ### Detection System
 Used to detect people in danger of drowning through their heartbeats , systolic bp, diastolic bp and SPo2 values through a wristband which takes this live footage and transmits them to the database to be analyzed by our model.
-Live alerts are sent to the lifeguard for the people with irregular values and the ones who have high probability of drowning
+Live alerts are sent to the lifeguard for the people with irregular values and the ones who have high probability of drowning.

 #### Description and Priority
 * It is of High priority. benefit, penalty, cost, and risk
 #### Stimulus/Response Sequences